dawhubapp/flpdiff/README.md

 bun test
 ```

-During development, parity is verified against the reference
-Python implementation via three harnesses (counts-and-kinds shape,
-full `flp-info --format=json` byte-for-byte, and `flpdiff` rendered
-text).
-They live in the dev-side `python/tools/parity/` of the
-parent project and aren't part of this TS package — end users don't
-need any of it.
+See [`docs/DEVELOPMENT.md`](docs/DEVELOPMENT.md) for the full
+development story — phase tracking, parity harnesses, format-spec
+contributions, opcode catalog, and the clean-room boundary policy.

 ## Contributing

-Issues + PRs welcome.
+Issues and PRs welcome.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md).

-Bug reports: please include the FL Studio version that saved the file
+For bug reports: include the FL Studio version that saved the file
-(`flpdiff info <file>` shows it), the output of `flpdiff info --format=json`,
+(`flpdiff info <file>` shows it), the JSON output of
-and — if you can share — the `.flp` itself or a minimal repro.
+`flpdiff info <file> --format json`, and — if you can share — the
+`.flp` itself or a minimal repro.

 ## License